top of page

 About

-Prior to June 2010, MUD 238 obtained all of its water from groundwater pursuant to annual permit issued by the Harris-Galveston Subsidence District (“HGCSD”).
-Harris County MUD 238 also has emergency water interconnects with Addicks Municipal Utility District and Mayde Creek Utility District, which serve as emergency sources of water for MUD 238.
-The HGCSD adopted a regulatory plan which requires certain districts within the jurisdiction of the HGCSD, including MUD 238, to adopt a Groundwater Reduction Plan (“GRP”), join a regulatory GRP, or pay disincentive fees for groundwater pumpage.
-MUD 238 is included in a regional GRP prepared and implemented by the West Harris County Regional Water Authority (“WHCRWA”).
+Prior to 2010, the District obtained all its water from groundwater pursuant to an annual permit issued by the Harris-Galveston Subsidence District ("HGCSD").
+The District also has emergency water interconnects with Addicks Municipal Utility District and Mayde Creek Utility District, serving as emergency sources of water for the District.
+The HGCSD adopted a regulatory plan which requires certain districts within the jurisdiction of the HGCSD, including the District, to adopt a Groundwater Reduction Plan (“GRP”), join a regulatory GRP, or pay disincentive fees for groundwater pumpage.
+The District is included in a regional GRP prepared and implemented by the West Harris County Regional Water Authority (“WHCRWA”).

 As part of the WHCRWA’s GRP, the District was required to undergo a phased conversion from groundwater usage to surface water usage.
 The District began obtaining surface water in June 2010 in compliance with such requirements through the WHCRWA who has secured a source of surface water from the City of Houston.
-Questions often arise about the increasing water rates in MUD 238.
-However, MUD 238 has not increased the rate it charges for water since 2004.
+Questions often arise about the increasing water rates in the District, however, the District has not increased the rate it charges for water since 2004.
 Rather, any increases in rates in recent years have been due exclusively to increases in the fees charged by the WCHRWA.

 For more information, visit www.whcrwa.com.